 Modified RAD classes will be offered virtually via zoom.
 Dates TBD

 When is the RAD class?

 Due to COVID-19, modified classes will be held virtually Zoom

 October 21st and 22nd from 4:30 -5:30 p.m

 Cutoff date for submission is October 15th

 What is R.A.D.?

-- The goal of RAD is to provide realistic self defense options to women, regardless of their level of physical conditioning.
-Students at all levels of ability, age, experience and strength will be provided with techniques and information that can be used effectively from the first day of class.
+- The goal of RAD is to provide realistic self-defense options to women, regardless of their level of physical conditioning.
+Students at all levels of ability, age, experience and strength will be provided with techniques and information that can be used self-defense from the first day of class.
 RAD is not a martial arts program, nor does it require students to be athletes to succeed.